 The employer pays the cost of Base Coverage for all active employees.
 Employees may enroll in Select Coverage and pay a portion of the premium.
 The cost for dependent coverage is the employee's responsibility under both coverage types.
 Premiums for the active employee's cost of Select Coverage and dependent coverage are paid through payroll deductions.
-Premium rates may be found at http://knowYourBenefits.dfa.ms.gov.
+Premium rates may be found at http://KnowYourBenefits.dfa.ms.gov.

-Special Rules When Family Members Are Also Employees
+Special Rules when Family Members are also Employees

 If both husband and wife are eligible employees, each may be covered by the Plan as employees but not as a dependent of the spouse.
-In addition, if a dependent child is an active employee, he may be covered by the Plan as an employee or as a dependent of his parent.
+In addition, if a dependent child is an active employee, he may be covered by the Plan as an employee or as a dependent of his parent up to age 26.
 Dependent children may be covered as dependents of only one of the parents/stepparents.
 At no time may a dependent be covered under more than one contract under this Plan.
 An employee must indicate on the Application for Coverage form if his spouse is also an active employee.